I have a passion for writing, collecting vintage toys, and selling things online!

 My childhood took place in the 1980s.
-Neon.
-Strange.
-Awesome.
-That pretty much sums up my early years, the 80's, and all the toys I ever had when I was a kid, not to mention all the toys I ever wanted when I was a kid.
-But eventually I grew up, and moved on to more important things like shoes and boys and cars and shoes.
-I really did believe that my toy-loving years were over.
-And they were...until one awesome summer day.
+That meant it was neon, strange, and awesome.
+That pretty much sums up my early years, the 80's, and all the toys I ever had when I was a kid, and not to mention all the toys I ever wanted when I was a kid.
+Eventually, I grew up and moved on to more important things like shoes and boys and cars and shoes.
+I really did believe that my toy-loving years were over, and they were until one awesome summer day.
 That day was the beginning of my amazing 80s toy collection.

-I remember it clearly.
-I was at a garage sale.
-It was really hot out and there was a definite weird smell coming from the clothing racks.
-Like a mixture of body odor and Altoids. (gag) In the back of the garage, there was a long table that was filled with kids stuff.
+I remember it clearly: I was at a garage sale.
+It was really hot out, and there was a definite weird smell coming from the clothing racks.
+It was like a mixture of body odor and Altoids (gag).
+In the back of the garage, there was a long table that was filled with kids stuff.
 I usually passed those tables by quickly, even when the sale didn't smell like an unbathed Grandpa, as I was an adult that didn't currently have any kids in her life.
 Just as I was about to leave and go somewhere that hopefully would smell better, I saw it.
-The toy that started it all.
-Papa Snugglebumm.
+The toy that started it all—Papa Snugglebumm.

 How to Start Your Old Toy Collection Today!

 Collecting toys that you loved when your were a kid is a ton of fun, and I fully support your new obsession.